danni1995/module3/README.md

 VERY basic site done with bootstrap!

-My main focus was getting familiar with bootstrap and I only used theire home site to make this site.
+My main focus was getting familiar with bootstrap.
 I did not want to take a pre-made template.